blueburrito24/obsidiannotes/Wishlist.md

 	-cut down abdomen cover-piece to fit skirt and smooth it down so that it is fully orange -add waist tie from kaioken ko (repainted blue)
-	-sand down the wrist bands and then sculpt new ones -I want to recast the torso from Super Hero Gohan and then remove the gi areas to have a clean chest sculpt
+	-sand down the wrist bands and then sculpt new ones -I want to recast the torso from TONSENARTTOYS Gogeta and then thin out the abdomen piece for more articulation.
+I can reuse the joints from the original figure
 - [ ] -Want to buy a second copy of SHF SSJ Vegeta and paint the face/hairs black -Take all the blue parts and dye them with [Rit Graphite Dye](https://amzn.eu/d/h9tYV4X) 8 quid -resculpt the shoulder braces to be smooth and have white bezels